 This bullet is the best long-range hunting bullet in 6.5 mm caliber.
 Exceptional accuracy, excellent ballistic shape, and adequate weight for medium and heavy game make this a truly exceptional bullet.
 This bullet is at its best in country like the wide open western prairie where shots are long and conditions difficult.
 It has a flat trajectory, great ability to resist crosswinds and vertical winds, and high energy delivery downrange.
 The bullet performs very well from any 6.5 mm cartridge with medium to large powder capacity, but it is at its absolute best from magnum rifles with maximum hunting loads.

-The #1365 was introduced in 1987.
+The #1365 was introduced in 1980.

 Sierra has enhanced a segment of the MatchKing line by adding the acetal resin tip, thus crowning the Tipped MatchKing (TMK) bullet line.
 The major advantage of adding a tip to the bullet is the reduction of drag, producing a more favorable ballistic coefficient.
 Another benefit is reliable feeding in magazine fed firearms.
-The introduction of the 60 Gr.
-TMK helped to fill a gap in the 22 caliber Match bullet offering.

 While they are recognized around the world for record-setting accuracy, MatchKing® and Tipped MatchKing® bullets are not recommended for most hunting applications.
 Although MatchKing® and Tipped MatchKing® bullets are commonly used for varmint hunting, their design will not provide the same reliable explosive expansion at equivalent velocities in varmints compared to their lightly jacketed Hornet, Blitz or Varminter counterparts.

-This bullet requires a barrel twist rate of 1×10” or faster.
+This bullet requires a barrel twist rate of 1x10” or faster.